Overview

 git clone https://github.com/Victoriakaey/siltpoke ~/siltpoke cd ~/siltpoke && bun installRun the setup wizard.

-bun run setupThe wizard walks you through wiring Siltpoke into your statusline, then naming your pet, picking its species, its language, and its personality.
+bun run setupThe wizard walks you through wiring Siltpoke into your statusline, then naming your pet, picking its species, its language, and its personality — see The first-run wizard below for the details.

 Restart Claude Code.
 Quit and relaunch.
 You should see an ASCII face appear at the left of your statusline.